jriyyya/Liblouis-Table-Editor/README.md

 # Liblouis Table Editor

 Liblouis Table Editor is an intuitive, accessible, and user-friendly tool designed to simplify the creation, editing, and management of translation tables used by the Liblouis Braille translation system.
-This project was developed as part of the Google Summer of Code (GSoC) 2024 by [Riya Jain](https://github.com/jriyyya) under the Mentorship of [Nalin Sathyan](https://github.com/nalin-x-linux) initiative with the aim of providing both novice and experienced users with a more straightforward way to interact with and manage Liblouis tables.
+This project was developed as part of the Google Summer of Code (GSoC) 2024 by [Riya Jain](https://github.com/jriyyya) under the Mentorship of [Nalin Sathyan](https://github.com/nalin-x-linux), [Samuel Thibault](https://github.com/sthibaul) and K Sathaseelan initiative with the aim of providing both novice and experienced users with a more straightforward way to interact with and manage Liblouis tables.

 ## Table of Contents